A Strong Bisimulation for a Classical Term Calculus: Introduction

 Before addressing $\lambda$-calculi with control operators, we comment on the state of affairs in the $\lambda$-calculus.
 Formulating structural equivalences for the $\lambda$-calculus is hindered by the sequential (left-to-right) orientation in which expressions are written.
 Consider for example the terms $\termapp{(\termabs{x}{\termapp{(\termabs{y}{t})}{u}})}{v}$ and $\termapp{\termapp{(\termabs{x}{\termabs{y}{t}})}{v}}{u}$.
 They seem to have the same redexes, only permuted, similar to the situation captured by the above mentioned CCS equation.
 A closer look, however, reveals that this is not entirely correct.
 The former has two redexes (one indicated below by underlining and another by overlining) and the latter has only one (underlined):

 The overlined redex on the left-hand side is not visible on the right-hand side; it will only reappear, as a newly \emph{created} redex, once the underlined redex is computed.
-Despite the fact that the syntax gets in the way, Regnier~\cite{regnier94} managed to prove that these terms behave in \emph{essentially} the same way.
+Despite the fact that the syntax gets in the way, Regnier~\cite{Regnier94} proved that these terms behave in \emph{essentially} the same way.
 More precisely, he introduced a structural equivalence for $\lambda$-terms, known as \emph{$\sigma$-equivalence} and proved that $\sigma$-equivalent terms have head, leftmost, perpetual and, more generally, maximal reductions of the same length.
 However, the mismatch between the terms in (\ref{eq:example:permutation:lambda}) is unsatisfying since there clearly seems to be an underlying strong bisimulation, which is not showing itself due to a notational shortcoming.
 It turns out that through the graphical intuition provided by linear logic \emph{proof-nets} (PN), one can define an enriched $\lambda$-calculus with explicit substitutions (ES) that unveils a strong bisimulation for the intuitionistic case~\cite{AccattoliBKL14}.
-In this paper, we resort to this same intuition to explore whether it is possible to uncover a strong bisimulation behind \oedu{a notion of structural equivalence for the more challenging} \edu{ the notion of $\sigma$-equivalence formulated by Laurent~\cite{Laurent03} in the} setting of classical logic.
+In this paper, we resort to this same intuition to explore whether it is possible to uncover a strong bisimulation behind the notion of $\sigma$-equivalence formulated by Laurent~\cite{Laurent02,Laurent03} in the setting of classical logic.
 Thus, we will not only capture structural equivalence on pure functions, but also on \emph{programs with control operators}.
-In our case it is \emph{polarised proof-nets} (PPN) that will serve as semantic yardstick.
 We next briefly revisit proof-nets and discuss how they help unveil structural equivalence as strong bisimulation for $\lambda$-calculi.
 An explanation of the challenges that we face in addressing the classical case will follow.